 One of the skills identified as important by the district's Portrait of an Olmsted Graduate Committee was Citizenship.
-Having students take part in service projects inside their community is one way to develop an understanding of others' perspectives and needs.
+Having students take part with service projects within the community is one way to develop an understanding of others' perspectives and needs.